ibm-cloud-docs/containers/cs_vpn.md

 When you have multiple strongSwan VPN deployments in a multi-tenant cluster, you can limit VPN traffic for each deployment to specific worker nodes that are dedicated to each tenant.
 {: shortdesc}

 When you deploy a strongSwan Helm chart, a strongSwan VPN deployment is created.
 The strongSwan VPN pods are deployed to any untainted worker nodes.
 Additionally, a Kubernetes daemonset is created.
 This daemonset automatically configures routes on all untainted worker nodes in the cluster to each of the remote subnets.
-The strongSwan VPN pod uses the routes on worker nodes to forward requests to the remote subnet in the on-prenises network.
+The strongSwan VPN pod uses the routes on worker nodes to forward requests to the remote subnet in the on-premises network.

 Routes are not configured on tainted nodes unless you specify the taint in the `tolerations` setting in the `value.yaml` file.
 By tainting worker nodes, you can prevent any VPN routes from being configured on those workers.
 Then, you can specify the taint in the `tolerations` setting for only the VPN deployment that you do want to permit on the tainted workers.
 In this way, the strongSwan VPN pods for one tenant's Helm chart deployment only use the routes on that tenant's worker nodes to forward traffic over the VPN connection to the remote subnet.